Frequently Asked Questions about the MS in Clinical Mental Health Counseling Program

 Is this program accredited?

 Programs at UWS are regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 NWCCU is a member of the Council for Higher Education Accreditation (CHEA).
 Students should check with their state licensing agencies to confirm the accreditation requirements.
-At this time, the program is pursuing accreditation by the Council for Accreditation for Counseling and Related Educational Programs (CACREP).
+At this time, the program is pursuing accreditation from the Master’s in Psychology and Counseling Accreditation Council (MPCAC).

 What if my GPA is below the stated minimum?